Hugh Hetherington Hearing Aid Museum

 Miscellaneous Hearing Aid Accessories

-The Acousticon Radion attachment was a small AM radio tuner that could be plugged onto the right side of various models of Acousticon hearing aids including the A-90M and the A-100 Imperial models (both 1947), the A-150 (1949) and the A-152 (1950).
-Attaching the Radion to these hearing aids, turned them into 3 tube personal AM radios—a first for hearing aids!
+The Acousticon Radio-Wonder, Model RT-1 or "Radion" attachment was a small AM radio tuner that could be plugged onto the right side of various models of Acousticon hearing aids including the A-90M and the A-100 Imperial models (both 1947), the A-150 (1949) and the A-152 (1950).
+Attaching the "Radion" to these hearing aids, turned them into 3 tube personal AM radios—a first for hearing aids!

 Click picture for larger view

-It came equipped with a long wire antenna that plugged into the top (black cord on the right).
+It came equipped with two long wire antennas that plugged into the top (black cord on the right).
 It is shown here attached to the Acousticon A-100 hearing aid (left).
+The other end of one antenna wires could be plugged into the electrical wall socket to use the electrical system as a super-antenna.

 Click picture for larger view